 Busting Deadly Myths About the Flu Shot

-Flu season is in full swing, but it’s not too late to receive a vaccine.
+Flu season is upon us, which means it’s time to get your flu shot.
 The flu can have a devastating effect on people of all ages, especially those with a compromised immune system.
-In fact, in 2017, about one million people in the United States had the flu, and more than 80,000 people died of complications last year.
+In fact, in 2020, about 38 million people in the United States had the flu, and more than 22,000 people died of complications last year.
 Of those that died, it’s estimated 80 percent did not get the vaccine.
 So, what is stopping you?
 It could be one of the many myths that still exist about the vaccine.
 Here are the facts:

 - The flu vaccine can’t get you sick.
 Robert Tracy, MD, Family Medicine at St. Elizabeth Cold Spring Primary Care, explains, “The flu vaccine is a dead virus, it is not live.
 Therefore, you can’t get the flu from the vaccine.
 If you are allergic to eggs, you can react to some vaccines, but there are egg-free, preservative-free vaccinations available.”